CaDIS: Cataract Dataset for Image Segmentation: Experiments

-Experiment II assesses the segmentation of four anatomical structures and 13 groups of instruments and other objects, merged as stated in Section \ref{sec:exp_2_classes}.
-The mIOU for the validation and test set are shown in Table \ref{tab:metrics_exp2}.
 The differences in the capacity of each network for simultaneous anatomy segmentation and instrument classification are further highlighted as the number of classes increases.
 (Table \ref{tab:metrics_exp2}).
 It can be seen that all networks achieve a high mIOU for large classes, such as the anatomical classes and instrument classes that are represented by large number of pixels (Table \ref{tab:iou_exp2}).
-For the instrument classes as appearing in the test set, UNet has the lowest mIOU with 62.62 \% and HRNet the highest with 70.19 \%.
+For the instrument classes as appearing in the test set, UNet has the lowest mIOU with 60.9 \% and HRNetV2 the highest with 68.56 \%.
 It is worth noting that the cannula group of classes and the capsulorhexis cystotome have a relatively low mIoU (Table \ref{tab:iou_exp2}).
 This is due to the fact that these classes are represented by a small number of pixels and a large percentage of them is classified as anatomy around the boundary, despite a visually accurate segmentation (Figure \ref{fig:results_exp2}).
+This is also verified by the confusion matrix of HRNetV2 (Figure \ref{tab:confmat_exp2}).
 Similar results occur for the capsulorhexis cystotome and the micromanipulator, which are all examples of fine instruments represent by a small number of pixels relative to the anatomy classes (Figure \ref{fig:results_exp2}).
 Lastly, it is noted that the capsulorhexis forceps present a low mIoU for all models and this is because they are frequently misclassified as tissue forceps (Figure \ref{fig:results_exp2}).
+This is shown by the confusion matrix for HRNetV2 given in Figure \ref{tab:confmat_exp2}.
 These two classes could have been merged into one group, however as the capsulorhexis forceps appear in all splits with sufficient number of training images, they are represented by a separate class.